pingidentity/helm-charts/docs/config/vault.md

 be processed as:

 * PROPERTY_FILE if the file ends in `.env` or
-* Multiple files will be created for each key=value pair.
+* Separate files will be created for each key=value pair.

 See the example below in this document for the transformation that occurs with the `devops-secret.env`.